 - D3.
-Implementation of a given problem in GAMS.
+Implementation of a given problem using an appropriate software package.

 - D4.
-Implementation of a solution method for a given problem in GAMS.
+Implementation of a solution method for a given problem.

 - Mathematical optimization problems, including LP, IP, BIP and MIP; classical problems such as Travelling Salesman, Knapsack and Network Flow problems.